christian-gss/wordpress-snippets/README.md

 );
 ```
 ### Return Content of a particular page by ID
-You can return page content of a page by it's ID using this approach
+You can return page content of a page by ID using this approach.
 ```
 function get_the_content_by_id($post_id) {
   $page_data = get_page($post_id);